GNINNUR/espa-cloud-masking/not-validated-prototype-l8_cfmask/README.md

 See `l8cfmask --help` for command line details when the above wrapper script is not called.

 ### Environment Variables
+* PATH - May need to be updated to include the following
+  - `$PREFIX/bin`
-* ESUN - Points to the EarthSunDistance.txt file which is included with the source and installed into $PREFIX/static_data
+* ESUN - Points to a directory containing the EarthSunDistance.txt file which is included with the source and installed into `$PREFIX/espa-cloud-masking/static_data`
 ```
-export ESUN="path_to_EarthSunDistance.txt_file"
+export ESUN="$PREFIX/espa-cloud-masking/static_data"
 ```

 ### Data Processing Requirements